-If you’re looking on food labels trying to avoid milk sugar you want to watch out for anything that says: milk powder, milk solids, milk protein, whey solids or protein, nonfat dried milk, casein, sodium caseinate and obviously lactose itself.
+If you’re looking on food labels trying to avoid milk sugar you want to watch out for anything that says: milk powder, milk solids, milk protein, whey solids, nonfat dried milk, casein, sodium caseinate and obviously lactose itself.

 For someone who is truly lactose intolerant it’s important to avoid as many foods as possible on the above list to prevent gastrointestinal problems.

 For a person who is only slightly lactose sensitive, just avoiding milk itself may be enough to prevent all but occasional problems.

-If you’d like to check for sure if you are lactose intolerant or on the higher scale of lactose sensitive then there is a simple test available from your GP called the ‘Lactose Intolerance Breath Test’.
+If you’d like to check for sure if you are lactose intolerant or on the higher scale of sensitive then there is a simple test available from your GP called the ‘Lactose Intolerance Breath Test’.

-How to Drink Milk without Farting
+How to Drink Milk Without Farting

-It’s a good idea to take one of the silver blister packs with you if you think you could be having foods or drinks containing a lot of lactose and have them either just before or with your meal or milk based drink.
+It’s a good idea to take supplemental lactase with you if you think you could be having foods or drinks containing a lot of lactose.
+Have them either just before or with your meal or milk-based drink.